craftcms/commerce-stripe/README.md

 ## Installation

-You can install this plugin from the Plugin Store or using Composer.
+You can install this plugin from the [Plugin Store](https://plugins.craftcms.com/commerce-stripe) or with Composer.

 #### From the Plugin Store

-Go to the Plugin Store in your project’s control panel, search for “Stripe for Craft Commerce”, and choose **Install** in the plugin’s modal window.
+Go to the Plugin Store in your project’s control panel, search for “Stripe for Craft Commerce”, and click **Install** in the sidebar.

 #### With Composer